-Helping your neighbours shovel snow!
+Adopt a sidewalk: Help your neighbours shovel snow!

-Snow Angel Winners
+Be a Snow Angel

 - Watch for people in your neighbourhood who could use help removing snow from their sidewalks and driveways and ask if you can lend them a hand.

 Nominate your Snow Angel

 Do you have a Snow Angel?
 Do you know someone who is a Snow Angel?
 We're asking for people who've had their sidewalk 'adopted' to officially recognise their snow angel.
 Call 311 to tell us your story and nominate your Snow Angel.